Skip to content

 Joshua Goldberg

-Our lab studies cellular and network physiology of basal gangalia and brain stem circuits in rodent models of movement disorders, with an emphasis in recent years on the pathophysiology of prodromal symptoms of PD.
-We combine slice electrophsyiolgy in conjunction with multphoton imaging and optogenetics, endoscopic imaging and mathemaical modeling.
+Our lab at Hebrew University studies cellular and network physiology of basal gangalia and brain stem circuits in rodent models of movement disorders, with an emphasis in recent years on the pathophysiology of prodromal symptoms of PD, and neuromodulator dynamics in the striatum.
+We combine slice electrophysiology in conjunction with multphoton imaging and optogenetics, endoscopic imaging and mathematical modeling.

 Close